RV propane detector lifespan | When should you replace them?

 Combustible Gas Leak Detectors

 The CD100A is the service person tool designed to detect combustible gas leaks in residential and small commercial applications.
 The semiconductor sensor responds instantaneously to all combustible gases.
-The easily adjusted, steady tic rate provides a precise indication of the leak source.
+The easily adjusted, steady tic rate precisely indicates the leak source.
 The CD100A can be used in tight quarters where others might not fit.

 - Minimum detection 50 ppm methane.

-- Worklight in sensor cap illuminates the search area.
+- The work light in the sensor cap illuminates the search area.

 - Adjustable audio and visual tic rate.